From prediction to prevention.

 A governed patient interface can be included within a DiGA-style pathway where appropriate; regulatory classification depends on the specific configuration and intended use agreed with the institution.

-Your healthcare provider or insurer will follow all legal requirements for consent and data protection under German and EU law (GDPR and GDNG).
-If you have questions about how your data is used, speak to your doctor's office or insurance representative they control all decisions about your information.
+Yes, you will always give explicit consent for the use of your data.
+With your consent, your healthcare provider or insurer will comply with all legal requirements regarding consent and data protection under German and EU law.
+If you have questions about how your data is used, speak to your doctor's office or insurance representative.
+They control all decisions about your information.